About Us

 Sustainable, diverse and growing

-We are 1 of 14 provincial sector councils and are members of the Association of Industry Sector Councils.
+We are one of 14 provincial sector councils and a member of the Association of Industry Sector Councils.

 Our strategic priorities: